Academany/fabzero/program/electronics/production.md

 ## Programming the board

 The final step is loading the program to the microcontroller.

 ### Obtaining the toolchain

 ### Compiling the code

 Download this [sample code](files/code101/samplecode.zip) and test if you can compile it.
 Unzip the code somewhere in your computer and you will see a `.c` file and and `Makefile`.
-The `.c` file is the (souce) code.
+The `.c` file is the (source) code.
 It is an editable text file.
 The microcontroller does not understand this.
 We have to **compile** it.
 In a terminal type:

 ```bash
 make program